Scrivito/scrivito_section_widget/README.md

 By default the following colors are avaiable: transparent black gray light-gray red green blue yellow

-If you which to change the selection than add the method `selectable_color_classes` to your obj.rb.
+If you which to change the selection than add the class method `selectable_color_classes` to your obj.rb.
 The parameters obj_class_name and field_name can be used to restrict the selection for given widgets and/or fields.

     def self.selectable_color_classes(obj_class_name, field_name)
       return ["red","green","blue"]
     end

-You have to define the styles for these classes.
+You have to define the styles for your classes.

 ```css
 .red {